In this article, you will learn about the following:

 - If a USD dividend lands in a CAD account

-- Account is archived or suspended
+- The account is archived or suspended

 Activate or deactivate dividend reinvestments